omnivector-solutions/osd-documentation/operations/overview.rst

 custom configuration engine charm called "slurm-configurator".

 The ``slurm.conf`` file can be customized through the slurm charm configuration options.
-Each slurm component charm provides a set of options that enable operators/administrators to operate the cluster.
+Each slurm component charm provides a set of options that aid operators and administrators in operating the cluster.

-Alongside the capability to manage the ``slurm.conf``, the charms also provide a set of operational tools called *actions*.
+Alongside the capability to manage the ``slurm.conf``, the charms also provide a set of tools called *actions*.

 Find the charm action information and configuration information for each charm: